-☐ If you are asking for a standard appeal, submit your standard appeal in writing.
-Chapter has contact information.
-2 □ If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 has contact information. □You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
-If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make you appeal.
+□ If you are asking for a standard appeal, submit your standard appeal in writing. (has contact information.
+Chapter 2 □ If you are asking for a fast appeal, make your appeal in writing or call us.
+Chapte contact information. r 2 has □You must make your appeal request within 60 calendar days from the date on the notice we sent to tell you our answer on the coverage decision.
+If you miss this dead have a good reason for missing it, explain the reason your appeal is late when you mappeal.
 We may give you more time to make your appeal.
-Examples of good cause may incle a serious illness that prevented you from contacting us or if we provided you with incorrect of incomplete information about the deadline for requesting an appeal. d ur lude
+Examples of good cause it a serious illness that prevented you from contacting us or if we provided you with incomplete information about the deadline for requesting an appeal. lline and nake your may include